From burgers to airfare, discount offers stack up for inoculated Indians - News Break

 While businesses in the West make similar offers to dispel vaccine hesitancy, India is badly short of doses for its population of nearly 1.4 billion, and the incentives could serve mainly to attract more customers.

-“We feel it is our responsibility to contribute to the national vaccination drive by encouraging more people,” Sanjay Kumar, a senior official of Interglobe Aviation, which runs India’s biggest airline, IndiGo, said in a statement.
+"We feel it is our responsibility to contribute to the national vaccination drive by encouraging more people," Sanjay Kumar, a senior official of Interglobe Aviation (INGL.NS), which runs India's biggest airline, IndiGo, said in a statement.

 Vaccinated customers, even those who have received just one dose, would get a discount of up to 10%, the airline said on Wednesday.

-The Indian arm of fast food giant McDonald’s is offering a 20% discount on meals, SoftBank-backed grocer Grofers a month’s subscription to its loyalty program, and home appliances maker Godrej extended product warranties.
+The Indian arm of fast food giant McDonald's (MCD.N) is offering a 20% discount on meals, SoftBank (9984.T)-backed grocer Grofers a month's subscription to its loyalty program, and home appliances maker Godrej extended product warranties.

 To claim the discounts, people must show their vaccination certificates issued by the government.